marshwally/GW2-DecoRBT/README.md

 ## How to Get It for Yourself
 You have two options to choose from:
 1. If you have no problem downloading some requirements, you can head to the `source` folder and copy the `GW2 DecoRBT.py` to your PC.
-2. If you don't want any requirements, look inside `executable` folder and download the `GW2 DecoRBT.exe` into your PC.
+2. If you don't want any requirements, look inside `executable` folder and download the `GW2 DecoRBT.exe`.